PhuNLM/Singlecycle_RISCV/README.md

 make
 ```

-The result should like this
+The result should like this:
 ![result](https://github.com/PhuNLM/Singlecycle_RISCV/blob/main/imgs/result.png)